 West Coast Aquatic’s approach to marine spatial planning is innovative.
 Normally, plans are developed by a single government agency for one resource or activity.
 Instead, a regional plan is being developed by incorporating multiple sectors, activities and levels of government.
 In this way, West Coast Aquatic is taking an integrated or whole ecosystem approach.

-To develop the plans West Coast Aquatic and their partners have been working around the region to gather information.
-Spencer and Head say this has included information on the local environments and natural resources, economies, social systems and different uses and activities in the region.
+To develop the plans, West Coast Aquatic and their partners have been working around the region to gather information about the local environments and natural resources, economies, social systems and different uses and activities in the region.
 Through interviews, meetings, online surveys and public events, West Coast Aquatic has gathered a significant amount of information from many different communities, groups and individuals.